Tenant in divided co-ownership: applicable rules

 Free choice of tenant

 The co-owner is free to set up the tenant of his choice, the board of directors has no say.
-Following a jugment rendered by the Superior Court of Québec, regulations to make the validity of leases granted by a co-owner subject to the prior approval of the board of directors were annulled.
+Following a judgment rendered by the Superior Court of Québec, regulations to make the validity of leases granted by a co-owner subject to the prior approval of the board of directors were annulled.
 It was thus decided that such a restriction directly infringed the ownership right of each co-owner and was not justified by the destination of the immovable.

 Tenant and Board of directors